cslab/pyoslc/README.md

 these parameters will be sent by the OSLC APP to the adapter to use them for the query operation.

+Keep in mind that the `Adapter` will be implemented by the developer who is creating or implementing the OSLC API, the `Adapter` will interact with the data source, this means that the OSLC API is agnostic from the data store and the resources.

+> Since this is an example, some methods of the Adapter are implemented
+> just to fit the behavior required for the example, the implementation
+> should be adjusted to fit the requirements of the datasource.

 ##### Attributes Mapping

-Keep your eyes in the `convert_data` method within the `RequirementAdapter` class, since this method is converting the python object into a dictionary but most important the attribute id is an IRI of the OSLC attribute.
+Keep your eyes in the `convert_data` method within the `RequirementAdapter` class, this method is converting the python object into a dictionary but most important the IDs of the attributes the IRI of the OSLC attribute.

 On previous version of the SDK a dictionary was used to define the mapping of the OSLC attributes with the python object attribute.

-This version delegate the responsability of this to the implementer by using the OSLC IRI of the attribute as the name of the attribute.
+This version delegate the responsibility of this to the implementer by using the OSLC IRI of the attribute as the name of the attribute.

-### Attaching an Adapter to the PyOSLC Application
+### Attaching the Adapter

 Finally, let's configure the initial OSLC APP on the `wsgi.py` file to attach the adapter and to be able to see the Service Provider working.